creinig/dotfiles/README.md

 * Some devops-y tooling and configuration (`devops/*`)
   * A Vagrantfile for a set of different VMs, for quick testing of stuff in various environments

+## A note on QA

+I test these scripts by using them almost daily, and since they are only intended for my personal use I don't worry about doing explicit QA.

+The environments I regularly use them on are:

+* WSL 1 with ubuntu 18
+* native ubuntu 18
+* native CentOS 7
+* termux (android)
+* cygwin (babun)

 # Want more?

 * https://dotfiles.github.io/ has a large collection of dotfile repos